jdtsmith/indent-bars/README.md

 ## Display

-### Non-stipple display

-For terminals, (and everywhere, if `indent-bars-prefer-character` is set), `indent-bars` will not attempt stipple display, but instead use simple characters (e.g. `│`; see [an example](examples.md#in-terminal)).

-Note that in mixed gui/terminal sessions of the same Emacs version, you may need to `M-x indent-bars-reset` when switching a given buffer between graphical and terminal frames.

 ### Stipples

 Stipples are repeating patterns anchored to the full emacs frame.  `indent-bars` basically "opens windows" on this fixed pattern to "reveal" the bars.